Republicans block effort to halt Trump's war with Iran after 'civilization' threat

 Still, the 25th Amendment chatter has fired up the left.
 Even some of Trump's former MAGA allies called for the Cabinet to use it.

-On the steps of the Capitol Thursday, Rep. Madeleine Dean, D-Pa., a member of the Judiciary Committee, urged the Republicans around Trump to end his presidency.
+On the steps of the Capitol on Thursday, Rep. Madeleine Dean, D-Pa., a member of the Judiciary Committee, urged the Republicans around Trump to end his presidency.

 "The words and actions of this president have proved that he is unhinged and unwell and has been for some time.
-Over the weekend, we read and heard the President's Easter morning tweet of profanity, blasphemy, danger, and the following day his threat to eliminate an entire civilization," Dean told reporters.
+Over the weekend, we read and heard the president's Easter morning tweet of profanity, blasphemy, danger, and the following day his threat to eliminate an entire civilization," Dean told reporters.

 "Pause there.
 These are not normal times, America," Dean continued.
-"When will my Republican colleagues stand up in the House, in the Senate, the vice president, the Cabinet secretaries who surround this mad man?
+"When will my Republican colleagues stand up in the House, in the Senate, the vice president, the Cabinet secretaries who surround this madman?
 When will they grow a spine?
-When will they say, 'Stop!'"
+When will they say, 'Stop!'?"

 ×